 The Lewa Women’s Micro-Credit Programme supports rural women living in the communities surrounding the Conservancy.
 We provide them with low-interest loans to enable them initiate micro-enterprises such as tailoring, homestead retail shops, poultry-keeeping, farming and more.
 In return, the availability of more economic opportunities enhances their families' livelihoods and contributes to improved standards of living.

-- Promoting the development of women’s micro enterprises
+- Promote the development of women’s micro enterprises

-- Facilitating gender equity and access to resources by women
+- Facilitate gender equity and access to resources by women

-- Supporting development efforts of women living around wildlife conservation areas
+- Support development efforts of women living around wildlife conservation areas

-- Fostering linkages and liaison with other women development groups
+- Foster linkages and liaison with other women development groups.

 For more information on Lewa Women's Micro-Credit Programme and to find out how you can get involved, please contact our Community Development Manager, John Kinoti at firstname.lastname@example.org